-Career development is a lifelong process which is why King William’s College and The Buchan School is dedicated to supporting and assisting its students and alumni throughout their working life.
+Career development is a lifelong process, which is why King William’s College and The Buchan School is dedicated to supporting and assisting its students and alumni throughout their working life.

-A good mentor will take you out of your comfort zone, encouraging you to build upon your strengths, address any weaknesses, and stretch yourself in order to improve your skills and experience, and get ahead in your career.
+A good mentor will take you out of your comfort zone, encouraging you to build upon your strengths, address any weaknesses, and challenge yourself in order to improve your skills and experience, and get ahead in your career.

-When you’ve decided who you want to approach based on the questions and guidance above, a strategy for making contact might look something like this:
+When you’ve decided who you want to approach, based on the questions and guidance above, a strategy for making contact might look something like this:

 Email them to ask for an informal chat.
 The main thing is to get a sense of their career path and the experiences that brought them to where they are now, and more basically, whether it feels like you are going to get along.